 Just as European event planners have come to expect, Wynn’s packaged options are priced on a per delegate (i.e., attendee) rate, including the meeting room, food and beverage, snacks for breaks, and LCD projector and screen.

 The idea for Wynn to develop its conference package options grew out of the European market approach.
-In fact, André Link, the former Wynn national sales manager, previously came from Europe.
-“For the most part in Europe this is the only way we sold meetings...
-It was very rare that we prepared à la carte proposals that listed F&B costs, room rentals, AV charges etc.,” Link explains.
+In fact, André Link, former Wynn national sales manager, previously came from Europe.
+“For the most part in Europe, this is the only way we sold meetings....
+It was very rare that we prepared à la carte proposals that listed F&B costs, room rentals, AV charges, etc.,” Link explains.

 With the launch of their small meeting package program, Wynn Resorts anticipated that the packaged conference rates would be more popular with their corporate clients because most association meetings are larger in size.
 They were right.
 Since then, several high-profile American hotel chains have begun offering corporate meeting and conference packages that better reflect the European model if corporate event planning.